 How to measure customer retention

-The process of measuring customer retention will typically vary on your company’s industry and subscription model, but the basic steps include:
+The process of measuring SaaS customer retention rate will typically vary on your company’s industry and subscription model, but the basic steps include:

-For example, if you’re selling a software subscription for annual billing (so customers are mainly engaging with your service on an annual basis), it makes sense to measure your customer retention over the long term.
+So, if you’re selling a software subscription for annual billing (so customers are mainly engaging with your service on an annual basis), it makes sense to measure your SaaS customer retention rate over the long term.

 Once you've decided on which suits your business best, it's time to look at the essential metrics for measuring customer retention.